Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Introduction

-In a second contribution, we introduce the class of semi-global priors.
-This framework is characterized by shrinkage parameters for pre-specified subgroups and can easily be applied to already existing priors.
-This is similar in spirit to the extensions to GL priors in \citet{huber_adaptive_2019} and \citet{chan_minnesota-type_2021}.
-We propose a grouping of the coefficients which discriminates between own-lags, cross-lags and lag-order.
+The first contribution of this paper is the introduction of the class of semi-global priors, which aims at combining the merits of domain knowledge with off-the-shelf shrinkage.
+In short, this framework is characterized by shrinkage parameters acting on pre-specified subgroups of the parameter space, i.e., on the semi-global level.
+It can easily be applied to already existing priors, e.g., it can be applied to any GL prior or to all kinds of SSVS priors.
+The framework is very flexible and nests other extension to GL priors, like the extensions to the normal-gamma prior in \citet{huber_adaptive_2019} and \citet{chan_minnesota-type_2021}, as special cases.
+We propose a grouping of the coefficients which mimics some features of the Minnesota prior, namely the discrimination between lags in general, and within lags the discrimination between own-lag and cross-lag coefficients.